by Mary Paterson

 (Against) Definitions

-As we talked and gathered and gathered and talked, we realised that most people felt that defining ‘this kind of writing’ would be a form of limitation.
+We wanted to find a name for it.
+But, as we talked and gathered with other people, we discovered the general consensus was that defining ‘this kind of writing’ would be a limitation.
 To name something is to control it, to confine it and, in many cases, to own it.
-Perhaps what we are doing does not have a name because it is uncontrolled, unconfined, and unowned.
-Perhaps we are drawn to it precisely because it is uncontrollable, unconfinable, and unownable.
-It is not a product.
-It is not an end result.
-It is a process, and its value lies in the fact that it cannot be described in advance.
+Perhaps what we were doing did not have a name because it was uncontrolled, unconfined, and unowned.
+Perhaps it was not a product, but a process.
+Perhaps its value lay in the fact that it could not be described in advance.

 This was a joyous revelation, and led directly to the formation of the Writers Gatherings: semi-regular groups for writers to come together and talk about ideas, with no need for definitions or productivity.